Pearl S. Buck Birthplace: Preservation and current use

 Buck herself was heavily involved in the preservation and restoration of the house.
 In the book My Mother's House she shared her vision for the museum:

 If it (the house) ever lives again, and God grant it may for my Mother's memory, I hope it will live a new life, not for myself or for my family but for people.
 I would like it to belong to everyone who cares to go there.
 From that home has come so much life - that it ought never to die or fall into ruin.

 For my ancestors, it provided shelter and home in a new land, a house where they lived their new lives with traditional dignity...
 For my mother, it provided a home, living forever in her thought and memory, though she made dwelling places in a far country.
 For me it is a living heart in the country I knew was my own but which was strange to me until I returned to the house where I was born.
 For me that house was a gateway to America.
 May it live again, my Mother's house, and may it prove for others, too, a gateway to new thoughts and dreams and ways of life.

-Guided tours of the house are available May 1 - November 1, Mondays, and Thursdays through Saturday, or by appointment.
-The site also hosts various events throughout the year.
+The house is available for public tours.

+The site was placed on the National Register of Historic Places on June 15, 1970.